London

 At the top end is Waitrose, leaning into organic veg, nice wine, and “tasteful” interiors—basically shorthand for the comfortable middle class.
 Marks & Spencer (M&S) sits alongside it, with pricey ready meals and a food hall full of treats rather than essentials.
 Sainsbury’s is a polite middle zone—solid, reliable, slightly aspirational but still everyday.
 Tesco is the country’s main supermarket, stretching from basic to premium but leaning toward basic.
 I find this confusing because the first time I saw Tesco was in Thailand, where it was coded as fancy.

-TBH the interiors don’t look that different to me, and the prices don’t either.
+TBH the interiors don’t look that different to me, the prices don’t either, and they all have the same trashy gossip magazines at the checkout.
 Everything is expensive everywhere.
-Tesco seems to avoid dark chocolate or any seasonings with even a hint of chilli heat, except in bulk family-size packs marketed to South Asian shoppers; so there’s some ethnic segmentation too, I guess.
-Waitrose, perversely, seems to have more “British-grown” produce than the others, so, I guess local food is a class privilege?
+Tesco seems to avoid stocking dark chocolate or any seasonings with even a hint of chilli heat, except in bulk family-sized packs marketed to South Asian shoppers; so there’s some ethnic segmentation too, I guess.
+Waitrose, perversely, seems to have more “British-grown” produce than the others, so I guess local food is a class privilege?
 I’m curious whether this is specifically a London thing; maybe local stores in the countryside are heaving with local produce, and it’s only those London bankers flying their berries in from Morocco.

 Below those local brands, Aldi and Lidl seem generally “cheap”-coded, but with the cost-of-living crisis even people who look rich seem to have Aldi groceries at home.